Punugulu Recipe

 • 1 cup Idli Batter or dosa batter or uttapam batter

-• 1 tablespoon rava (semolina) – optional
+• 1 tablespoon rava – finer textured (semolina or cream of wheat) – optional

-• 5 to 6 curry leaves, chopped or 1 teaspoon chopped curry leaves
+• 5 to 6 curry leaves chopped or 1 teaspoon chopped curry leaves

-• ½ inch ginger, finely chopped
+• 1 inch ginger – finely chopped

-• 1 or 2 green chilies, chopped
+• 1 or 2 green chilies – chopped or ½ to 1 teaspoon, chopped

 • 1 teaspoon cumin seeds

-• salt as required (only to be added it you have not added salt to the batter before)
+• salt as required – only to be added it you have not added salt to the batter before

-• oil for deep frying
+• oil for deep frying, as required

 Instructions